 5. ESPN's Sport Science

-What teacher doesn't love a good cross curricular connection?
+What teacher doesn't love a good cross-curricular connection?
 The buck should never stop at sports and spirituality.
-In 2007, ESPN contributed to the conversation with Sport Science—which according to its host, John Brenkus, allows "audiences to experience and appreciate the science behind the most extreme events."
+In 2007, ESPN contributed to the conversation with Sports Science—which according to its host, John Brenkus, allows "audiences to experience and appreciate the science behind the most extreme events."

-I first found about Sport Science from my students who did a presentation on the "Beast mode" of Marshawn Lynch.
+I first found about Sports Science from my students who did a presentation on the "Beast Mode" of Marshawn Lynch.
 Lynch is much more than a caricature of himself.
-He's endowed with incredible physical strength, speed and drive.
+He's endowed with incredible physical strength, speed, and drive.

 6. A priest's first mass.

 This past Sunday, I attended the first Mass of Fr.
 Tony Vallecillo, a new priest for the Archdiocese of San Francisco.
 In attendance were his family and a great number of his friends—the very men and women who made his vocation to religious life possible.